Today’s Reading: Matthew 7:13-29, 8:5-13; Luke 7:1-17, 7:36-50

 And Jesus said to the woman, “Your faith has saved you; go in peace.” – Luke 7:36-50

 This woman had faith in Jesus and her sins were forgiven.
-But beyond forgiveness, this woman needed healing from her past.
-Therefore, Jesus also gave her peace.
+But beyond forgiveness, this woman needed healing from her past and, therefore, Jesus also gave her peace.

 JESUS TOOK THE REGRET OF A SINFUL WOMAN AND DISPLAYED THE FORGIVENESS OF A SAVING GOD.

 What do you need from Jesus today?
 Do you need healing?
 Do you need to recognize what God is doing in your life and allow it to grow your faith?
-Do you need forgiveness or the healing God gives after forgiveness in order to speak peace where condemnation continues to be your enemy?
-I pray God gives you both what you need and what you ask for today.
+Do you need forgiveness for sin?
+Do you need the healing God gives after forgiveness in order to speak peace where condemnation continues to be your enemy?
+I pray God gives you what you need and what you ask for today.
 I also pray that you display your faith by asking God for what you desire today.
 Remember, He is OMNIPOTENT.
 Remember, He is a LOVING God.
 Remember, He is a SAVING God.